vb920/DSA/finale.md

 - Product of the Last K Numbers
 - Range Sum Query - Immutable
 - Range Sum Query 2D - Immutable
+- Number of Submatrices That Sum to Target
 - Removing Minimum Number of Magic Beans
 - Sum of Absolute Differences in a Sorted Array